 The 1940 Act also limits the Company's ability to borrow money or issue debt securities or preferred stock so that the resulting leverage does not exceed the Company's net assets attributable to common shares.
 Compliance with these requirements may unfavorably limit the Company's investment opportunities and reduce its ability in comparison to other companies to profit from favorable spreads between the rates at which the Company can borrow and the rates at which it can lend.

 Although the Advisor and its affiliates have extensive experience with the types of investments it is anticipated the Company will make, neither the Advisor nor its affiliates have prior experience managing a business development company such as the Company.
 The Advisor is a newly formed entity.
-BlackRock has limited experience providing significant managerial assistance to operating companies, as may be required of a business development company, although they do have experience providing significant managerial assistance to operating companies in the form of board representation and advice concerning financings and other strategic matters.
+BlackRock has limited experience providing significant managerial assistance to operating companies, as may be required of a business development company.
+The Kelso Principals have no experience managing a registered investment company or a business development company, although they do have experience providing significant managerial assistance to operating companies in the form of board representation and advice concerning financings and other strategic matters.